awfuldynne/golf_course_project/README.md

 - If you don't have Git LFS installed already, [install it](https://git-lfs.github.com).
 - You'll also need git and Python 3.x - we've developed with Python 3.6.
 - Clone the [repo](https://github.com/awfuldynne/golf_course_project).
 If you have access, this will pull down the data using the private data repo, as explained in the [data documentation](docs/data.md).
 (If you don't have access to the repo, you can still use the code.
 You'd need to retrieve the ShotLink data from the PGA Tour site yourself.
 The functions in the shotlink.py module take the path to the data as an argument, and assume a layout like that documented in the data documentation.)
-- Unzip the data (we store it compressed to save disk space and network bandwidth, since Git LFS charges for both by the byte).
-In the 'data' directory, run 'python unzip.py'.
 - You'll want to set your working directory to the `golf_course_project` folder and run the `setup.py` file.
 ```
 cd golf_course_project